epage/epage.github.io/blog/dev/pr-style.md

 Some contributors are less familiar with git and create a new PR each time they try to update it.
 Some will try out multiple solutions.
 Some will abandon their work and another will pick it up.
+The reviewer does not know whether the PR they are looking at will be one of these.

 If someone does walk away from a PR, the need is no longer being tracked in the reviewer's backlog.